 Features

-The full feature set consisted of 46 features and was comprised of a typical combination of spectral features, vegetation indices and texture features.
+The full feature set consisted of 46 features and was comprised of a typical combination of spectral features, vegetation indices and texture measures.
 Similar features were used in Li et al. (2010) and Trias-Sanz, Stamon & Louchet (2008).
 The features can be separated into two broad categories: per-pixel and sliding window features.
-The per-pixel features are found with the spectral information from only that pixel, while the sliding window features are found from some statistic or function of the pixels inside a small local neighbourhood.
-The complete feature set and their labels are listed below in Table 3.
+The per-pixel features are generated with the spectral information from only that pixel, while the sliding window features are the result of some statistic or function of the pixels inside a small local neighbourhood.
+The complete feature set and their labels are listed in Table 3.

 Table 3 Features